 - supporting broader public engagement

-More information and guidance about patient and public involvement is available from:
+More information and guidance about public involvement is available from:

 Public contributors work with CLAHRC West in a variety of ways.

 Two public contributors work with our staff team and focus on the overall work of CLAHRC West, helping to review and develop our activities.
 We also have two panels of public contributors.
 One helps us to ensure that research findings are written in plain English, the second provides input on projects that focus on health systems.